phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 In the ``pass_two()`` source code, you can see that it triggers the ``op_array_handler()`` of every registered Zend extension so far, and it passes it as argument the current not-fully-resolved-yet OPArray.
 This is what we get as argument in our function.
-We then analyze it, and try to pull out some informations about it, like the currently-being-compiled function, its arguments informations etc...
+We then analyze it, and try to pull out some information about it, like the currently-being-compiled function, its arguments information etc...
 Something very close to what the Reflection API does, we are just a little bit less accurate here, as the OPArray is not fully resolved, we are still part of the compilation step here.
 We could have gathered the default argument values f.e (which is not done here), but that would have added so much complexity to the example that we decided not to show such a part.